-Apricots are much like peaches.
-They're not dependable when it comes to fruit production.
-In fact, they're even less dependable than peaches.
-Not because they aren't hardy, but because they often flower early, which makes them subject to frost.
+Apricots are not dependable when it comes to fruit production because they often flower early and frost will kill the buds.
 To delay spring flowering, apply a thick mulch of wood chips or similar material after the ground freezes in the fall.

 Self-pollinating apricot varieties include Tilton, Wenatchee Royal and Moorpark.
 Varieties that require another tree for pollination include Riland, Perfection, and Rival.

 Goldcot and Moorpark bloom later in the season and are worth trying in the Rocky Mountain region.